seventy6/apple-signin.talkclub.org/README.md

-# Apple Sign-In Service for TalkClub (Cloudflare Workers)
+# Apple Sign-In Service for iOS (Cloudflare Workers)

 Backend service for [Sign in with Apple plugin for Flutter](https://pub.dev/packages/sign_in_with_apple), deployed as a Cloudflare Worker.